Final exam

 Technicalities & support

-- Working on your exam: on a computer at the University (theoretical part, on campus), on your computer (practical part, take-home).
+• Working on your exam: on a computer at the University.

 Form

-- Several sections with subquestions (all open questions; both in written, or by means of code/file uploads)
+• Several sections with subquestions (open and closed questions; open questions both in writing or by means of code/file uploads)

-- Communication with anybody about the exam content, during and after the take-home exam, is strictly prohibited.
+• Communication with anybody about the exam content is strictly prohibited.

 Content

-- Cognitive skills that will be tested are knowledge, comprehension, and analysis.
+• Cognitive skills that will be tested are knowledge, comprehension, analysis, application, synthesis and evaluation.

 Preparing for the exam